avian & livestock assay data sheet

 Specimen requirements: 0.2 ml cell

-culture, or 0.2 ml whole blood in EDTA (purple top) or ACD
+culture, or 0.2 ml whole blood in EDTA (purple top) tube, or swab, or tissue.

 For all specimen types, if there will be a delay in shipping, or

 during very warm weather, refrigerate specimens until shipped

 and ship with a cold pack unless more stringent shipping

 requirements are specified.
 Frozen specimens should be shipped

 so as to remain frozen in transit.
 See